 - When you find a winner, ride it for all its worth.
 The key to success is quickly eliminating your losers, so they don’t suck up a bunch of cash.

 - Move fast.
 This applies to everything in marketing and publishing.
 The faster you can put up ads, test them, analyze the results, and then make the necessary adjustments, the faster you can improve.
 Too many authors get bogged down in analysis paralysis, endlessly deliberating about whether an ad, book concept, blurb, price etc. is the right choice.
 You need to get real-world feedback by testing, then make changes.
 Get things to 90% quality.
 I call this A- level.
 Sometimes you get an A; other times you get a B+.
 But quality never suffers dramatically, and your time investment to get to 90% is probably 10x – 100x faster than what it takes to try to reach perfection.
 Which doesn’t exist anyway.

 And again, to reiterate: test, test, test.
-Most of your ads will not be successful.
+Most of your ads and audiences will not be successful.
 This isn’t an indication that you suck at PPC.
 It’s to be expected.
 Keep testing.

 Since you’ll need to test constantly, which does cost money, I recommend that you only start with PPC if you have $250/mo you’re willing to spend as an educational endeavor.
 And, in the beginning, you won’t get that back – so make sure it’s money you can lose without any concern (re: not money you’re charging to your credit card or borrowing).
 However, I think this “risk” is worth it, since PPC offers you a nearly unlimited number of customers, and control over your own marketing destiny if you crack the code.

 If you’re looking for a step-by-step overview of Facebook, BookBub, and Amazon Ads, check out my free PPC Crash Course.